HL7/fhir-gender-harmony/input/pagecontent/index.md

 > It is imperative that both sex and gender vocabulary be formally integrated into clinical care because they are not interchangeable.
 Both influence health outcomes.
 Gender-marginalized individuals <a href="#fn1">fn1</a>   face significant barriers to adequate and culturally responsive healthcare, leading to numerous health disparities.
 By adopting structured data sets, agnostic systems will be better equipped to transmit (share) and accept data elements that will improve the accuracy of patient information.
 Furthermore, standardizing data enables information to be combined with other data sources used to evaluate clinical outcomes.
 While data collection and documentation are critical factors in clinical decision-making, these new data will also promote important dialogue between clinicians and patients.
 Ultimately, this will assist with improved quality of care, reduced clinician burden and less fragmentation of a person&#39;s clinical record.

 Currently, it is common that a single data element is used to capture both sex and gender information, often assuming these two items are one unified idea.
 The goal of this specification is to firmly and irrevocably clarify that clinical sex characterization, where useful, is distinct from gender identity and when sharing of other sex or gender datums is important for interoperability, they be identified as a particular recorded sex or recorded gender.
 In addition, name to use and pronouns are critical information for affirming interactions.
-To accomplish these goals, this implementation guide describes the specific data elements to be used for independent consideration of sex and gender.
+Central to the goal of this guide is to "harmonize" Hl7 standards and through that work we hope for consistency in clinical system representation of the specific data elements to be used for independent consideration of sex and gender.
 The assessment of their differences promotes the health of women, men, and people of diverse gender identities of all age.
 Implementing these changes can improve data accuracy for sex and gender information in health care systems.

 ### Scope